 If you want your target audience to continue the journey with your brand beyond the remarketing ad click always connect your ads to relevant post-click landing pages.
-How you optimize the post-click experience for your display ads, and what components all post display ad click landing pages must have is what we’ll discuss in the next section.
+How you optimize the post-click landing page for your display ads, and what components all post display ad click post-click landing pages must have is what we’ll discuss in the next section.

-Section 5: Why connecting display ads to relevant post-click experiences is important
+Section 5: Why connecting display ads to relevant post-click landing pages is important

 Optimizing your display ads with the right components gets you an ad click.
 The prospect of getting your target audience clicking your ads is exciting, it’s true, however, the customer journey doesn’t end with the ad click – in fact, it is just the beginning.

-To ensure that users still want to avail your offer after they’ve clicked the ad, it’s pertinent you connect all your display ads with relevant post-click experiences.
+To ensure that users still want to avail your offer after they’ve clicked the ad, it’s pertinent you connect all your display ads with relevant post-click landing pages.

-Post-click experience is exactly what its name suggests, it’s the experience that occurs immediately after a user clicks an ad.
-You can optimize the post-click experience by connecting all your ads to landing pages that have the following two attributes:
+Post-click landing page is exactly what its name suggests, it’s the experience that occurs immediately after a user clicks an ad.
+You can optimize the post-click landing page by connecting all your ads to post-click landing pages that have the following two attributes:

 1. Message match